bonzibudd/Fluent-Metro/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ## Screenshots
-If applicable, add screenshots to help explain your problem.
+Please add one or more screenshots to help explain your problem.

 ## Version:
  - OS: [e.g. Windows 10]